VetsulinThis page contains information on Vetsulin for veterinary use.

 A total of 66 client-owned dogs were enrolled in and 53 completed the effectiveness and safety field study.
 The dogs completing the study included 22 breeds of purebred and various mixed breed dogs ranging in age from 4.8 to 14 years, and ranging in weight from 4.2 to 51.3 kg.
 Of the dogs completing the study, 25 were spayed females and 28 were male (21 neutered and 7 intact).

 Dogs were started on vetsulin® at a dose of 1 IU/kg plus a body weight-dependent dose supplement once daily.
 The initial treatment time to reach acceptable glycemic control (Dose determination period) ranged from 5 to 151 days.
 Dogs were evaluated for treatment effectiveness three times at 30-day intervals (Study Period).
 The blood glucose curve means and mean nadirs were compared pre- and post-treatment to assess effectiveness.
+Glycemic control was considered adequate if an acceptable blood glucose curve was achieved (reduction in hyperglycemia and a nadir of 60 - 160 mg/dL), clinical signs of hyperglycemia (polyuria, polydipsia, and ketonuria) were improved, and hypoglycemia (blood glucose < 50 mg/dL) was avoided.
 The blood glucose curve mean was reduced from 370 mg/dL pre-treatment to 151 mg/dL, 185 mg/dL, and 184 mg/dL at the three treatment period evaluations.
 The blood glucose mean nadir was reduced from 315 mg/dL pre-treatment to 93 mg/dL, 120 mg/dL, and 119 mg/dL at the three treatment period evaluations.
 Sixty days after an adequate vetsulin® dose was initially established, 94%, 96% and 83% of study dogs experienced a reduction in polyuria, polydipsia, and ketonuria, respectively.
 Investigators reported adequate glycemic control an average of 81% of the time during the Study Period.

-vetsulin® is supplied as a sterile injectable suspension in multidose vials containing either 2.5 mL or 10 mL of 40 IU/mL porcine insulin zinc suspension.
-Vials are supplied in cartons of one, 10 mL vial and cartons of ten, 2.5 mL vials.
+vetsulin® is supplied as a sterile injectable suspension in multidose cartridges containing 2.7 mL of 40 IU/mL porcine insulin zinc suspension.
+Cartridges are supplied in cartons of 10, 2.7 mL cartridges.

-Store in an upright position under refrigeration at 2° to 8° C (36° to 46° F).
+Store in an upright position under refrigeration at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 Protect from light.
+The loaded VetPen™ can be stored on its side.

-Additional information about vetsulin® and diabetes mellitus can be found at www.vetsulin.com
+Additional information about vetsulin®, VetPen™, and diabetes mellitus can be found at www.vetsulin.com

 Made in Germany

-Copyright © 2006 Intervet Inc. All rights reserved.
+Copyright © 2014 Intervet Inc., a subsidiary of Merck & Co., Inc. All rights reserved.

 |Technical Service (Companion Animal):||800-224-5318|